billy-le/billyle.dev/packages/website/src/content/posts/adding-rss-feed-content-and-fixing-markdown-image-paths-in-astro.md

 If you had an RSS feed on Feedly before adding content, they won't update as the [date is encoded on their servers](https://groups.google.com/g/feedly-cloud/c/3evZeYOnS2I).

-Only new content will be updated with the new RSS changes or you change your feed URL.
+Only new content will be updated with the new RSS changes or when you change your feed URL.

 Viewing from Feedly, I only have one item that correctly shows the contents of my blog post.